Graph Attention Reinforcement Learning for Multicast Routing and Age-Optimal Scheduling: Tree Generator-based Multicast Scheduling

-where $h_{\mathcal{T}}(u)$ is the number of hops between the source and destination $u$ in $\mathcal{T}$, and $\hat{h}_{\mathcal{G}_t}$ is the length of $\mathcal{G}_t$. \end{Lemma} The proof of Lemma \ref{L2} is given in Appendix \ref{ProofLemma2}.
-We note that Lemma \ref{L2} is still a combinatorial optimization algorithm and thus NP-hard.
-Our approach to tackling the tree-generating subproblem \textbf{P2-B} is mainly motivated by the greedy meta-algorithm design in \cite{khalil2017learning}.
-Note that a tree with $n$ nodes has exactly $n-1$ links.
-Therefore, we can generate a multicast tree by incrementally selecting nodes and links.
+Our approach to tackling the subproblem \textbf{P2-B} is mainly motivated by the greedy meta-algorithm design in \cite{khalil2017learning}.

+\textit{Procedure Outline:} We present the outline of approximately solving the STP below.
+Since a tree with $n$ nodes has exactly $n-1$ links, we can generate a multicast tree by incrementally selecting nodes and links.
 Specifically, we initiate with an empty subgraph $\mathcal{P}$, which is the partial solution of a multicast tree.
 Then at each step, we greedily select a node $v$ and an edge to $\mathcal{P}$.

 The node $v$ is selected from a heuristic quality function, denoted as $Q(\mathcal{P}, v)$.
 It represents the quality of $\mathcal{P}$ after adding $v$ to $\mathcal{P}$.
+An example of the tree-generating process is shown in Fig. \ref{Fig: Partial Solution}.
 The above process can be described as follows:

+As outlined above, the tree-generation process can be interpreted as a sequential decision-making problem, where nodes and links are included step by step, which can be formulated as an MDP.
+Hence, we further reformulate \textbf{P2-B} as follows.